microsoft/code-push/sdk/README.md

 ## API Reference

 The `code-push` module exports a single class (typically referred to as `CodePush`), which represents a proxy to the CodePush account management REST API.
-This class has a single constructor for authenticating with the CodePush service, and a collection of instance methods that correspond to the commands in the management CLI, which allow you to programmatically control every aspect of your CodePush account.
+This class has a single constructor for authenticating with the CodePush service, and a collection of instance methods that correspond to the commands in the appcenter CLI, which allow you to programmatically control every aspect of your CodePush account.

 ### Constructors